VirtualBox

 To make it clear: You are changing the resolution of the host and expect that the VirtualBox guest window changes the resolution as well?
 Because pressing <CTRL>+<ALT>+<->/<+> is not passed to the guest.

-Changed 16 years ago by Blazeix
+by Blazeix, 16 years ago

-comment:5 follow-up: ↓ 6 Changed 16 years ago by Blazeix
+comment:5 by Blazeix, 16 years ago

 I have this same issue as well.
 VBox 1.5.2, Windows XP Pro SP2 host, Xubuntu 7.10 guest. @frank, not quite.
 The host screen resolution is not being changed at all.
 The guest OS resolution is being changed, and the guest display becomes garbled.
 Note that in the description of the ticket they are on a Windows XP host.
 So every reference to X is referencing the Linux guest.